Read The Tsar's Dwarf (Hawthorne Books)

 Time Of Glory II: When Denmark won the European Championship in football in 1992 beating the Germans 2-0 in the final, and the whole country behaved like a frat party.

-Most Awesome Cities in Denmark Apart from Copenhagen: Helsingør (Elsinore), Ærøskøbing, Faaborg, Ebeltoft, Ribe, Silkeborg, Skagen, Svaneke, Svendborg, Gudhjem, and Christiania (if you still think bean bag chairs are cool)
+Most Awesome Cities in Denmark Apart from Copenhagen: Helsingør (Elsinore), Ærøskøbing, Faaborg, Ebeltoft, Ribe, Silkeborg, Skagen, Svaneke, Svendborg, Gudhjem, Odense, and Christiania (if you still think bean bag chairs are cool)

 Best Time to Visit the Land of the Danes: From late May to early September.